- People who are overweight

 - People of Celtic origin

 - People who have eczema and/or dry skin.

 Signs and symptoms

 Keratosis pilaris is thought to be a disorder of the keratin cells (the sticky cells that line the hair follicle).
 Instead of exfoliating, or shedding, these cells build up around the hair follicle.
 The condition is usually more severe in winter and during periods of low humidity.

 There is no cure for keratosis pilaris but it can be effectively controlled.
 Many people achieve very good temporary improvement by following a regular skin care programme but treatment needs to be ongoing and usually requires a combination of therapies.
 Treatment options include:

-- Moisturising creams to soften the skin - creams that contain urea, salicylic acid and alphahydroxy acids may be most effective
+- Moisturising creams to soften the skin - creams that contain urea, salicylic acid, corticosteroids and alpha hydroxy acids may be most effective

 - Prescription creams or gels containing retinoids.
 However, these are not suitable for young children and pregnant women

-- Pulse dye laser or intense pulsed light - this may reduce the redness but not the roughness
+- Photodynamic therapy, pulse dye laser or intense pulsed light - this may reduce the redness but not the roughness

 - Exfoliating with pumice stone or a loofah

 Aiai, A.N.
 (2017).
 Keratosis pilaris (Web Page).
 Medscape Drugs and Diseases.
 New York, NY: WebMD LLC. http://emedicine.medscape.com/article/1070651-overview [Accessed: 07/07/17]